uhuruos/CloverOS/FAQ.md

 The mirrors have an index page that details this: https://useast.cloveros.ga https://uswest.cloveros.ga https://fr.cloveros.ga https://uk.cloveros.ga https://nl.cloveros.ga https://au.cloveros.ga

 ## Firefox and Pulseaudio
-Firefox on CloverOS still works with ALSA.
+Firefox 57 on CloverOS works with ALSA.
 If this changes, it will be built with apulse.

 ## How often is this updated?
 It's stable rolling release, I update the binhost about once a week.
 (If emerging doesn't work, then I'm probably rsyncing, so wait a few minutes.)